 Our Founders and CEO have significant experience and expertise, and have been highly successful, in identifying, acquiring and integrating value-added businesses.
 We believe that this expertise, our access to capital and the deep industry knowledge of our management team will position us to acquire related and complementary food businesses that can enhance our market position, create synergies and fully leverage our existing marketing, manufacturing and supply chain capabilities, which we believe will allow us to deliver sustained profitable growth and maximize shareholder value.
-For example, on January 17, 2018, we entered into an agreement to acquire Green Isle Foods Ltd. including the Goodfella's and San Marco brands, in an all cash deal valued at £200 million (approximately €225 million).
-We anticipate this acquisition to be completed in the second quarter of 2018 and we expect this will enlarge our portfolio of brands to include the number one and number two market share positions within the frozen pizza category in Ireland and the UK, a successful frozen private label pizza business, and two frozen pizza manufacturing facilities.
+For example, on April 21, 2018 we completed the Goodfella's Acquisition including the Goodfella's and San Marco brands, in an all cash deal valued at £209.7 million (€239.0 million).
+This has enlarged our portfolio of brands to include the number one and number two market share positions within the frozen pizza category in Ireland and the UK, a successful frozen private label pizza business, and two frozen pizza manufacturing facilities.
+Also, on July 2, 2018 we completed the Aunt Bessie's Ltd. Acquisition for a purchase price of £209.0 million (€235.9 million).
+Aunt Bessie's is a leading frozen food company based in the UK where it manufactures, distributes and sells a range of branded frozen food products.
+The Aunt Bessie's brand holds number one and number two market share positions, respectively, within frozen Yorkshire puddings and frozen potatoes, which combine to represent the majority of its revenues.
+As a brand closely identified with roast dinners, Aunt Bessie's will expand Nomad Foods' portfolio into this major eating occasion.
+The acquisition also included a production facility in Hull, England.